-- All library resources (e-resources and physical items) can be found in the WorldCat Local catalogue.
+- All library resources (e-resources and physical items) can be found in the WorldCat Discovery catalogue.
+Course Reserves displays e-resources, as well as print materials, on reserve for McGill courses.

 - Books and physical items can be found in the Classic Catalogue.
 New print materials purchased will continue to be updated in Classic Catalogue (also known as Aleph).